dmarx/bench-warmers/filetype-for-ai-art-and-animation.md

 usage example: https://stackoverflow.com/a/58399815/819544

 looks like we can attach and read arbitrary text this way, but unfortunately these keys/values don't want to appear in the windows details pane

+might have more luck if I use these reserved EXIF keywords? https://www.w3.org/TR/PNG/#11textinfo